-A holistic Management Information System (MIS) ensures regular monitoring within the project cycle.
-Number of training sessions conducted, number of students present in a class, number of students appearing for evaluation, number of students scoring across different bands, etc. are some of the major components of the MIS measurements.
-The system leads to foreseeing issues which might arise during implementation of the project cycle and enables timely corrective actions.
-Additionally, this also ensures standardisation across locations.
+Towards the smooth functioning of the programme a holistic Management Information System (MIS) ensures regular monitoring within the project cycle.
+Information about the implementation like the number of training sessions held, the number of students present in a class, the number of students appearing for evaluation, number of students scoring across different bands etc. are some of the major components of the MIS measurements.
+The system leads to foreseeing issues which might arise during implementation of the project cycle and enables corrective actions at the right time.
+This ensures effective tracking as the model is being scaled across multiple locations.